SonolaMoyo/postregistry/Readme.md

-A blog created using flask
+A blog created using flask# A Post Registry app created with flask